 OUTLINE: This is a phase I, dose-escalation study of olaparib followed by a phase II study.

 PHASE I: Patients receive radium Ra 223 dichloride intravenously (IV) over 1 minute on day 1.
-Treatment repeats every 28 days for up to 6 courses in the absence of disease progression or unacceptable toxicity.
+Treatment repeats every 28 days for up to 6 cycles in the absence of disease progression or unacceptable toxicity.
 Patients also receive olaparib orally (PO) twice daily (BID) on days 1-28.
-Courses repeat every 28 days in the absence of disease progression or unacceptable toxicity.
+Cycles repeat every 28 days in the absence of disease progression or unacceptable toxicity.